 The MSU CF Center uses a team approach to tackle the complexity of living with CF. This allows us to provide high quality, specialized, comprehensive CF care.

-CF Center Coordinator: Theresa Dagget
+CF Center Coordinator: Theresa Daggett

 The coordinator works with all members on the CF care team to ensure that the CF program runs smoothly and making sure that best practice care guidelines are properly followed.
 The coordinator also coordinates exchange of information with other centers, plans events such as family day and the annual CF walk, and serves as the primary contact person for our center.

-CF Nurses: Ashlee Price and Amanda Hackenberg
+CF Nurses: Ashlee Price and Susan Ruegsegger

 Your CF nurse is your primary contact and is there to address your concerns, answer questions or direct you to the right CF care team member when discussing a specific part of your treatment plan.
 If you're not sure who the correct person is to discuss a concern or answer a particular question please leave a message for our nurses.
 The nurses can also help with: